Best Dumpling (Mandu) Spots in Korea Featured on TV Shows

 1. Bukchon Son Mandu (북촌손만두)

-- Price Range: Very affordable, typically 5,000-10,000 KRW per dish.
+- Price Range: Super affordable — you're looking at about 5,000-10,000 KRW per dish.

 2. Gaeseong Mandu Koong (개성만두 궁)

-- Price Range: Mid-range, expect to pay around 15,000-25,000 KRW per person for the hotpot.
+- Price Range: Mid-range pricing — expect around 15,000-25,000 KRW per person for the hotpot.

 3. Chaegun Mandu (자하손만두)